albertwu/inc-tac-fedtest/demo-specifications/SP-Flow/readme.md

 * Using an external IdP discovery service to determine a user's home IdP.
 * Handling Single Logout
 * User attribute, including identifier handling
+* SP metadata validation: SP has properly formatted and published SAML metadata in federation metadata registry